Um Harun

 Um Hārūn (ام هارون, [ʊm häːruːn]) is a Kuwaiti television series that started airing during Ramadan in 2020, a time when TV viewership in Arabic-speaking countries is very high.
 Most of the actors and actresses are from Arab states of the Persian Gulf, with the most notable being from Kuwait.

-The series portrays the relations between the Muslim/Christian and Jewish communities within an unnamed Persian Gulf country, which according to the historical events of the show checks out to be Kuwait around 1948.
+The series portrays the relations between the Muslim/Christian and Jewish communities in an unnamed Persian Gulf country, which according to the historical events of the show checks out to be Kuwait around 1948.
+It portrays the disruptions in social life suffered by the Jewish community at the peak of the Zionist movement and the 1948 Palestinian expulsion and flight.